thndrlk/druniverse/terminal-stuff/README.md

-# This directory includes everything I make in the linux terminal.
+# This directory includes everything I make in the Linux Terminal.
 -------------------------------------------------------------------------------------------
 ## kernel.sh - Screensaver for Terminal that simulates a kernel compilation.